Tom McDonald (Australian footballer): 2015–2016

+2017–present

+Following Max Gawn's early season hamstring injury, McDonald was used as a back-up ruckman to assist the undersized Cameron Pedersen.
+McDonald also played as a wingman.
+Playing in this role, McDonald was awarded three Brownlow votes for amassing 26 disposals, twelve marks and a goal against the Essendon Bombers in round 5.

-Following his breakout in the forward line during the previous season, it was believed that McDonald would continue in his newfound role while assisting in the ruck when required.
-However, a niggling toe injury during the following pre-season kept McDonald sidelined for the opening five rounds of the 2018 AFL season, before he finally returned with two goals and 16 disposals in a 36 point win against Essendon.
-In a six week streak between rounds 6 and 11 where Melbourne won all of their matches, McDonald made a successful and dynamic return to Melbourne's forward half, highlighted by a 24 touch, four goals best on ground performance against the Western Bulldogs in Round 11.
+Following his success in the forward line during the previous season, it was believed that McDonald would continue in his newfound role while assisting in the ruck when required.
+However, a niggling toe injury during the following pre-season kept McDonald sidelined for the opening five rounds of the 2018 AFL season, before he finally returned with two goals and 16 disposals in a 36-point win against Essendon.
 During the 2018 Queen's Birthday match, McDonald kicked a career high six goals as Melbourne lost to Collingwood by 42 points.
 Mid-way through the season, McDonald signed with the Demons for a further four years.

-By the end of the season, Melbourne qualified for their first finals campaign in 12 years.
-McDonald played a key role in Melbourne's 33 point Semi-Final win against Hawthorn, kicking a match high four goals as Melbourne triumphed to the tune of 33 points.
-Following Melbourne's loss to West Coast in the preliminary final the following week, McDonald had amassed a total of 53 goals for the season, the most since any Melbourne player since Brad Green's 55 goal haul in 2010.
+McDonald played a major role in Melbourne's 33-point Semi-Final win against Hawthorn, kicking a match high four goals as Melbourne triumphed by 33 points.
+Following Melbourne's loss to West Coast in the preliminary final the following week, McDonald scored 53 goals for the season, the most since any Melbourne player since Brad Green's 55 goal haul in 2010.

 Views and personal life

 In 2021 McDonald commented that he thought it was ‘ethically wrong’ for the AFL to mandate that AFL players be vaccinated against COVID to play.
 He subsequently was criticised by some in the media for this view.

 McDonald has previously appeared on a podcast for the right-wing think tank, the Institute of Public Affairs.

+He has completed a commerce degree at Melbourne University.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.